 Possible cause If the client receives a message like Not enough server threads available for this guery [-1010011] ['QXA11'], the query requires more kernel threads for the IQ store.
 Actions Wait for another query to finish and release the threads it is using.
 Then resubmit your query.
-Run the system stored procedure sp_igconnection.
+Run the system stored procedure sp\igconnection.
 The column IQThreads contains the number of IQ threads currently assigned to the connection.
 This column can help you determine which connections are using the most resources.
 Remember that some threads may be assigned but idle.
 If the condition persists, you may need to restart the server and specify more IQ threads.
 Use the -igmt server startup switch to increase the number of processing threads that Sybase IQ can use.
-The default value of -iqmt is (60numCPUS) + (2num conn) +5.
-The total number of threads (-iqmt plus -gn) must not exceed 4096 on 64-bit platforms, 1000 on IBM AIX 32bit servers, or 2048 on all other 32-bit platforms.
-This option is set automatically to 450 by the start_iq startup utility on the IBM AIX platform.
-If the server runs out of threads, or if sufficient threads are not available to a connection during a restore, Sybase IQ may return the error Ran out of threads.
+The default is 60 threads per CPU for the first four CPUs and 50 threads per CPU for the remainder, plus threads needed for database connections and background tasks.
+For example, on a system with 12 CPUs and 10 connections: 60\4 + 50\(numCPUs - 4) + numConnections + 3 = 653.
+The minimum value is numConnections + 3.
+The total number of server threads cannot exceed 4096 on 64-bit platforms, or 2048 on 32-bit platforms.
+See "Starting the database server" in Chapter 1, "Running the Database Server," in the Utility Guide. • If the server runs out of threads, or if sufficient threads are not available to a connection during a restore, Sybase IQ may return the error Ran out of threads.
 Start up server with more threads.
 (SQLCODE -1012024).
 The RESTORE command will try to allocate a "team" of threads for the restore operation.
 Sybase IQ will try to allocate at least one thread per backup device plus two threads per CPU, plus one thread to the "team" for the restore.
 Make sure that enough threads have been allocated on a per connection and per team basis as well as to the server.
-See "MAX IQ THREADS PER CONNECTION option" and

-"MAX_IQ_THREADS_PER_TEAM option" in "Database Options," in Reference: Statements and Options.
+See "MAX\IQ\THREADS\PER\CONNECTION option" and "MAX\IQ\THREADS\PER\TEAM option" in "Database Options," in Reference: Statements and Options.